-The department already appears to have authority to procure some construction contract services thorough certain PPP procurement methods.
+The department already has authority to procure some construction contract services thorough certain PPP procurement methods.
 One of the department's first paving design-build contracts was a 1997 contract for the rehabilitation of US-23 from Milan Road in Monroe County to Bemis Road in Washtenaw County.

-The department has identified several projects which it has or intends to let as design-build contracts, including the contract for the replacement of the 9-Mile Road Bridge over I-75 in Oakland County.
-The department has also identified two projects which it has or intends to let as design-build-finance contracts: one for the reconstruction of I-69 in Lapeer and St Clair counties; and one for the replacement of the M-21 bridge over I-75 in Genesee County.
+The department has completed several projects using design-build contracts, including the contract for the replacement of the 9-Mile Road Bridge over I-75 in Oakland County.
+The department has also let two design-build-finance contracts: one for the reconstruction of I-69 in Lapeer and St Clair counties; and one for the replacement of the M-21 bridge over I-75 in Genesee County.

 Of the various PPP procurement methods, the department appears to lack only the statutory authority to enter into a long-term lease using a pledge of toll revenues or certain kinds of design-build-finance contracts involving the pledge of toll revenues.
-A department presentation on PPPs indicated that "enabling legislation [is] required to move to broader concession-type leases."
+As previously noted, the department has indicated that "enabling legislation [is] required to move to broader concession-type leases."